-When I want to impress my friends that Budapest has restaurants as hip as those in the East Village, I take them out to DOBRUMBA.
-With a chic crowd, effortlessly cool design, and a Middle Eastern menu, DOBRUMBA is a trendy and wildly popular restaurant inside Budapest's buzzing Jewish Quarter.
-The place is especially enjoyable in the warmer months when the oversized windows swing open and the ear-catching electronic music wafts into the street.
+When I want to impress my friends that Budapest has restaurants as hip as those in New York's East Village, I take them out to DOBRUMBA.
+With a chic crowd, effortlessly cool design, and a Middle Eastern menu, DOBRUMBA is a wildly popular restaurant inside Budapest's buzzing Jewish Quarter.
+The place is especially enjoyable in the warmer months when the oversized windows swing open and ear-catching electronic music wafts into the street.

-I'm not surprised that DOBRUMBA is so popular—the owners seem to rightfully understand that a homey ambiance, an Instagrammable interior, a kind service, and a deep drinks menu will satisfy millennial diners (even if the dishes are just okay).
-Reservations are a must.
+It’s no coincidence that DOBRUMBA is so popular—the owners seem to rightfully understand that a homey ambiance, an Instagrammable interior, a kind service, and a deep drinks menu will satisfy most millennial diners, even if the dishes are just okay.
+Reservations are an absolute must.